 Make me a promise?

-If you have one of those kids who does not know their ABCs and does not begin writing the next great novel to rival Harry Potter at three years old, PLEASE don’t fret… and please don’t push, either!
+If you have one of those kids who does not know their ABCs and does not begin writing the next great American novel at three years old, PLEASE don’t fret – and please don’t start pushing your child, either!

-There is a huge developmentally appropriate range for learning the ABCs, and the most important thing to remember is that your child will learn the alphabet when he or she is ready!
+There is a huge developmentally appropriate range for learning the ABCs, with kids learning their letters at various ages.
+The most important thing to remember is that your child will learn the alphabet when he or she is ready!

 Though you should never pressure your toddler to learn his ABCs, I will always recommend sharing great alphabet books with your kids — because what’s better than introducing a new concept through books?!!
-The best alphabet books help toddlers and young kids understand that letters represent actual speech sounds.
+The best alphabet books help little ones understand that letters represent actual speech sounds.
 But remember, this is not an easy concept to grasp!

 How can you help your toddlers connect the dots as you are reading?

-Emphasize the letters of their name!
-I always make a big fuss when to we get to a page featuring the first letter of my boys’ names.
-As they begin to recognize the first letter of their first name, we move on to the subsequent letters of their name.
+- Emphasize the letters of their name!
+I always made a big fuss when we got to a page featuring the first letter of my boys’ names.
+As they began to recognize the first letter of their first name, we moved on to the subsequent letters of their name.

-Here at Happily Ever Elephants we have compiled a mega-list of what we believe are the best alphabet books for toddlers.
-We have arranged them into categories, including interactive books, engaging read-alouds, books that feature both uppercase and lower case letters, alphabet books starring animals, and those ABC books we think are absolutely beautiful.
+We’ve compiled a list of some of the best alphabet books for your learners.
+We have arranged them into categories, including interactive books, engaging read-alouds, books that feature both uppercase and lowercase letters, alphabet books starring animals, and those ABC books we think are absolutely beautiful.

 We hope you love these books as much as we do, and we can’t wait to hear your thoughts!